-Question Initial Findings Further Research Proposed Se Section a: Analyses requested by IASB 1 If IASB decides to reintroduce goodwill amortisation and the transition requires adjusting historical goodwill balances, what are the potential effects of writing-off significant amounts of historic goodwill on transition and amortising the remaining historic goodwill balances on: а Financial position Goodwill exceeded net assets for approximately 11% of FTSE 350 entities in 2019.
-The proportion of FTSE 350 entities whose goodwill exceeds net assets has remained broadly constant at approximately 11% between 2005 and 2019.
-Update analysis for 2020 year-ends.
-Extend sample to other listed entities outside FTSE 350.
-Analyse trends by sector and size of entity.
-Field-testing to: Develop numerical examples illustrating potential impacts of transitioning to an amortisation model.
-Analyse age profile of goodwill for a sample of UK IFRS reporters to ascertain the value of goodwill that would need to be written off on transition.
-Research different treatments of goodwill on transition. b Debt covenants There is no standard approach to the treatment of goodwill in debt covenants.
+Question Initial Findings Further Research Proposed Se ection a: Analyses requested by IASB 1 If IASB decides to reintroduce goodwill amortisation and the transition requires adjusting historical goodwill balances, what are the potential effects of writing-off significant amounts of historic goodwill on transition and amortising the remaining historic goodwill balances on: a Financial position Goodwill exceeded net assets for approximately 11% of FTSE 350 entities in 2019.
+The proportion of FTSE 350 entities whose goodwill exceeds net assets has remained broadly constant at approximately 11% between 2005 and 2019. b Debt covenants There is no standard approach to the treatment of goodwill in debt covenants.
 Some include goodwill as an asset when Survey to lenders and preparers to establish: Whether covenant terms typically include or exclude goodwill.

 Question Initial Findings Further Research Proposed assessing credit and when setting covenant terms whilst others do not.
 How a change in subsequent measurement of goodwill could impact existing covenants.
 Field-testing to provide further insights on the above. С Distributable profits, dividend payments, and capital maintenance Under the Companies Act 2006 and UK common law, distributions are made by individual companies and not by groups.
 The group accounts are therefore not relevant for the purpose of determining a company's profits available for distribution, dividend payments or capital maintenance.
 Amortisation or impairment of goodwill arising on consolidation has no direct impact on distributable profits, dividend payments or capital maintenance.
 Field-testing to provide further insight on the frequency of trade and assets business combinations and the materiality of goodwill arising from them. d Listing requirements An initial review of the UK Listing Rules has not identified any specific requirements regarding financial position.
-Further review of relevant sources to identify whether transitioning to an amortisation model would lead to breaches of listing rules and other related requirements. е Tax There is tax relief for some kinds of goodwill under current UK legislation.
+Further review of relevant sources to identify whether transitioning to an amortisation model would lead to breaches of listing rules and other related requirements. e Tax There is tax relief for some kinds of goodwill under current UK legislation.
 Numerical example to illustrate any impact on current and deferred tax of transitioning to an amortisation model. f Other legal and regulatory requirements - Further review of relevant sources to identify whether transitioning to an amortisation model would lead to breaches of other regulatory requirements.